-At the southwest corner of the Mojave is the sprawling town of Victorville, a town with a rich Route 66 heritage.
+At the southwest corner of the Mojave is sprawling Victorville, a town with a rich Route 66 heritage and a museum dedicated to the Mother Road.
 Victorville was named for Santa Fe Railroad pioneer Jacob Nash Victor, who drove the first locomotive through the Cajon Pass here in 1885.
 Once home to Native Americans, the town later became a rest stop for Mormons and missionaries.
-In 1941 George Air Force Base, now an airport and storage area, brought scores of military families to the area, many of which have stayed on to raise families of their own.
+In 1941, George Air Force Base, now an airport and storage area, brought scores of military families to the area, many of which have stayed on to raise families of their own.

 Looking back on eight decades on making travel history.More